A Spin One Bottomonium Study in the Functional Formalism in the Feynman Gauge: The BSE

-It is requested that the reader add a trivial delta function in front of the function E, such that $E(N,M)\rightarrow \delta(\omega-m_{\epsilon}^2) E(N,M)$ in order to keep our shorthand notation (\ref{ok2}) correct.
-The regulator mass is used in all angular integrals steming from the gauge fixing term.
+In order to keep our shorthand notation (\ref{ok2}) correct, the reader is kindly asked to add a trivial delta function in front of the function E, such that $E(N,M)\rightarrow \delta(\omega-m_{\epsilon}^2) E(N,M)$.
+The regulator mass is used in all angular integrals stemming from the gauge fixing term.